 Each recipe has a direct correspondence to a CPL plugin; but the correspondence between raw data-types and recipes is not one-to-one because, in some cases, science data are used to produce calibration frames.
 Each plugin is documented below.
-Where a calibration product is created by the recipe, the value in parenthesis after the file specifies the value of the PRO CATG keyword in the output file header.
+Where a calibration product is created by the recipe, the first value in parenthesis after the file description specifies the value of the PRO CATG keyword in the output file header.
+The actual names of the output files are hard coded as required by the CPL standard.
+If need be, then esorex can be used to change the name.
+For reference, the hard coded file name is included in bold next to the PRO CATG.
+Any occurrence of ?? in the file name means that the recipe may produce several of these files and the question marks denote a serial number starting with 0.
+The recipes will also produce PAF files with QC and setup information that can be used by the summit quality control system.
+The hard coded names of these are also given in the output list.
+A separate PAF file is created for each FITS extension that is processed.
 The parenthesis after the input data specifications indicate whether the data are required or optional and the DO CATG keyword that must appear in the sof file.